 Note that this is Dolk’s Soil.

 Resonate!
 I summon you, Anima!

-Cid proclaims that this Summon wasn’t chosen by Kaze, but by Lisa’s enchained, suffering heart, just like how Anima is enchained and suffering (yes, I’m familiar with Anima from FFX – long story, will explain later).
-Anyways, what an excellent use of a Summon and its lore from the original games!
+Cid proclaims that this Summon wasn’t chosen by Kaze, but by Lisa’s enchained, suffering heart, just like how Anima is enchained and suffering.
+What an excellent use of a Summon and its lore from the original games!
 A quality finale for the Magun!
 Hell, considering this came out after FFX, the idea of Anima going out in a tender fashion instead of an torturous one is a great send-off for her, too!